tamilzh2018/kode-kloud-test/AWS.md

 > *You have an Elastic IP allocated.
 Assign it to an EC2 instance that hosts your website, ensuring the IP remains static across reboots.*

+There is an instance named datacenter-ec2 and an elastic-ip named datacenter-ec2-eip in us-east-1 region.
+Attach the datacenter-ec2-eip elastic-ip to the datacenter-ec2 instance.

 **Q11: Attach Elastic Network Interface to EC2 Instance**

 > *Your application requires multiple network interfaces.
 Attach a second ENI to an EC2 instance in a different subnet and describe the use case.*